thoughtbot/suspenders/RELEASING.md

 2. Update `NEWS.md` to reflect the changes since last release.
 3. Commit changes.
 There shouldn't be code changes, and thus CI doesn't need to run, you can then add `[ci skip]` to the commit message.
-4. Tag the release: `git tag vVERSION -a`.
+4. Tag the release: `git tag vVERSION -a -s`.
 The tag message should contain the appropriate `NEWS.md` subsection.
 5. Push changes: `git push --tags`
 6. Build and publish to rubygems: